iturdikulov/notes/b-tree.md

 # B-tree

-> B-tree is a self-balancing tree data structure that maintains sorted data and
+> In [[computer science]], b-tree is a self-balancing tree data structure that
-> allows searches, sequential access, insertions, and deletions in
+> maintains sorted data and allows searches, sequential access, insertions, and
-> [[logarithm (logs)|logarithmic]] time.
+> deletions in [[logarithm (logs)|logarithmic]] time.
 The B-tree generalizes the
 > binary search tree, allowing for nodes with more than two children.
 Unlike
 > other self-balancing binary search trees, the B-tree is well suited for
 > storage systems that read and write relatively large blocks of data, such as